 - Your Foxtel DVR is packed with true crime documentaries, and you’ve just finished binge-watching How to Make a Murderer

-Begin your career change with a Bachelor of Social Science (Criminology), which will qualify graduates to work as as a crime prevention officer, forensic analyst, criminal profiler, or criminal support officer.
+Begin your career change with a Bachelor of Social Science With a Major in Criminology, which will qualify graduates to work as as a crime prevention officer, forensic analyst, criminal profiler, or criminal support officer.

 If you are passionate about the form and function of residential and commercial buildings, it’s never too late to change to career in building design or architectural drafting.

 This could be the perfect career for you, if:

 - You spent hours sketching your dream home as a kid (and still do as an adult)